Readings for Sociology 20033

 In this 54-minute-long YouTube video, then-Harvard Professor and now US Senator Elizabeth Warren discussed The Coming Collapse of the Middle Class.
 This 6 minute video graphically depicts Wealth Inequality in America.
 Elizabeth Warren argues that nobody got rich on their own in her famous one-minute You didn't build that speech.
 HBO discusses how the price of youth sports promotes inequality.
 (I made a spontaneous decision to show this in class once and I've kept on showing it because student athletes in particular seemed to really relate to it.)
 The readings will reinforce or counter many of the claims made in the videos.

 In 2020, the Manhattan Institute, a conservative think tank, published a study called The Cost of Thriving Index (and reached conclusions remarkably similar to what liberal Democrat Elizabeth Warren found 13 years earlier).
-[The Online Article has live links to several related items if you want to research further.]

 German Lopez challenges 11 myths about homelessness in America.
 Mark Rank describes Five Myths about Poverty.